mrrusof/mrrusof.github.io/_posts/2016-06-17-why-does-heap-work.markdown

 Despite its virtues, it is not evident why Heap's algorithm constructs all permutations.
 [Heap](#heap) did give a reason why his algorithm works, but did not explain the reason.
-Popular references on the Internet like [Wikipedia](https://en.wikipedia.org/wiki/Heap%27s_algorithm) do not provide an explanation either.
+Popular references on the Internet like [Wikipedia](https://en.wikipedia.org/wiki/Heap%27s_algorithm) and [Sedgewick](#sedgewick) do not provide an explanation either.
 A thorough search reveals [Eric Martin's lecture notes on Heap's algorithm](#martin).
 The notes explain Heap's algorithm using a formal approach.
 This article explains Heap's algorithm by example.
 This article also provides a sample C implementation.

 If we understand why Heap's algorithm works, we might understand other problems like how to modify Heap's algorithm to distribute work amongst several parallel jobs or compute only relevant permutations efficiently.

+If you are interested in an iterative version of Heap's algorithm or permutation algorithms in general, have a look at [Sedgewick's survey on permutation algorithms](#sedgewick).

 # How does Heap's algorithm work?